 The show is in part, the brainchild of Zhang Yimou.

-Apart from being the mastermind behind the Beijing Olympics’ opening and closing ceremonies, Zhang Yimou has directed some of the coolest Chinese martial-arts movies of all time – Hero and House of Flying Dragons.
+Apart from being the mastermind behind the Beijing Olympics’ opening and closing ceremonies, Zhang Yimou has directed some of the coolest Chinese martial-arts movies of all time.
+This includes Hero and House of Flying Dragons.

 Then, there’s the matter of where the show itself is held.
 The waters of the Li River are the liquid stage on which most of the action takes place.

 A dozen karst formations form a stunning backdrop, illuminated by multicolored lights.
-It is in fact, the largest natural amphitheatre in the world.
+It is in fact, the largest natural amphitheater in the world.

 No, the performers don’t miraculously walk on water.

 Instead, they traverse the surface on scores of bamboo rafts, from which they use song and dance to create a contemporary retelling of a Chinese folktale.

 All the while laser light beams and elaborate, glow-in-the-dark floats light up the surface of the water.